Neon Genesis Evangelion (franchise): Video games

 Neon Genesis Evangelion has spawned a number of video games.
 These range from action games such as the same titled game for the Nintendo 64 and its sequel on the PlayStation 2, the fighting game Battle Orchestra, the visual novels Girlfriend of Steel and Girlfriend of Steel 2nd, and the rhythm game 3nd Impact (read "Sound Impact").
 Characters from Evangelion also make numerous appearances in other titles such as in the Super Robot Wars series by Banpresto.
 The mobile game "Monster Strike", by the Japanese company Mixi, did a collaboration featuring dungeons and collectible units from the series.
+A continuing crossover event is available in The Battle Cats features the series' characters.
+A crossover with Final Fantasy XIV is set to be featured in the Evercold expansion as a raid series.
+Characters and locations from the series are set to appear as downloadable content in Sonic Racing: CrossWorlds.

 Audio dramas

 A parody radio drama, Neon Genesis Evangelion – After the End, was released in 1996 as part of the NEON GENESIS EVANGELION ADDITION album.
 The story features the anime's original cast reuniting to star in a new Evangelion series, while attempting to change various themes of the series to make it more popular/accessible than it already is.
 A separate Evangelion audio cassette drama was released in 1996.